midtown-ai/glossary/glossary/v.md

  See also [V], ...

+# Virtual Assistant

+ All the Alexas, Siris, Google Assistants, and customer support chatbots of the world fall into this category.
+They use NLP to understand, analyze, and prioritize user questions and requests, and respond to them quickly and correctly.

+ See also [V], [Natural Language Processing]

 # Virtual Continuum

  Mixed reality blends both physical and digital worlds.
 These two realities mark the polar ends of a spectrum known as the virtuality continuum.
 We refer to this spectrum of realities as the mixed reality spectrum.
 On one end of the spectrum, we have the physical reality that we as humans exist.
 On the other end of the spectrum, we have the corresponding digital reality.